Social cycle theory: 19th and 20th century theories

-Thomas Carlyle (1795–1881) conceived of history as though it were a phoenix, growing and dying in stages akin to the seasons.
+Thomas Carlyle conceived of history as though it were a phoenix, growing and dying in stages akin to the seasons.
 He saw the French Revolution as the ashes or winter of European civilisation, and that it would necessarily build out of the rubble.

-Russian philosopher Nikolai Danilewski (1822–1885), in Rossiia i Evropa (1869), differentiated between various smaller civilizations (Egyptian, Chinese, Persian, Greek, Roman, German, and Slav, among others).
+Russian philosopher Nikolai Danilewski in Rossiia i Evropa (1869), differentiated between various smaller civilizations (Egyptian, Chinese, Persian, Greek, Roman, German, and Slav, among others).
 He wrote that each civilization has a life cycle, and by the end of the 19th century the Roman-German civilization was in decline, while the Slav civilization was approaching its Golden Age.
-A similar theory was put forward by Oswald Spengler (1880–1936) who in his Der Untergang des Abendlandes (1918) also argued that the Western civilization had entered its final phase of development and its decline was inevitable.
+A similar theory was put forward by Oswald Spengler, who in his Der Untergang des Abendlandes (1918) also argued that the Western civilization had entered its final phase of development and its decline was inevitable.

-The first social cycle theory in sociology was created by Italian sociologist and economist Vilfredo Pareto (1848–1923) in his Trattato di Sociologia Generale (1916).
+The first social cycle theory in sociology was created by Italian sociologist and economist Vilfredo Pareto in his Trattato di Sociologia Generale (1916).
 He centered his theory on the concept of an elite social class, which he divided into cunning 'foxes' and violent 'lions'.
 In his view of society, the power constantly passes from the 'foxes' to the 'lions' and vice versa.

-Sociological cycle theory was also developed by Pitirim A. Sorokin (1889–1968) in his Social and Cultural Dynamics (1937, 1943).
+Sociological cycle theory was also developed by Pitirim A. Sorokin in his Social and Cultural Dynamics (1937, 1943).
 He classified societies according to their 'cultural mentality', which can be ideational (reality is spiritual), sensate (reality is material), or idealistic (a synthesis of the two).
-He interpreted the contemporary West as a sensate civilization dedicated to technological progress and prophesied its fall into decadence and the emergence of a new ideational or idealistic era.
+He interpreted the contemporary West as a sensate civilization dedicated to technological progress, and prophesied its fall into decadence and the emergence of a new ideational or idealistic era.

-Alexandre Deulofeu (1903–1978) developed a mathematical model of social cycles that he claimed fit historical facts.
-He argued that civilizations and empires go through cycles in his book Mathematics of History (in Catalan, published in 1951).
-He claims that each civilization passes through a minimum of three 1700-year cycles.
+Alexandre Deulofeu developed a mathematical model of social cycles, that he claimed fit historical facts.
+He argued that civilizations and empires go through cycles in his book Mathematics of History, written in Catalan, published in 1951.
+He claims that each civilization passes through a minimum of three 1,700-year cycles.
 As part of civilizations, empires have an average lifespan of 550 years.
-He also stated that by knowing the nature of these cycles, it could be possible to modify the cycles in such a way that change could be peaceful instead of leading to war.
+He stated that by knowing the nature of these cycles, it could be possible to modify the cycles in such a way that change could be peaceful, instead of leading to war.
 Deulofeu believed he had found the origin of Romanesque art, during the 9th century, in an area between Empordà and Roussillon, which he argued was the cradle of the second cycle of western European civilization.